codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

 		:rtype:	int

-		Generates a platform-specific query string that counts all records returned by an Query Builder query.
+		Generates a platform-specific query string that counts all records in the particular table.

 	.. php:method:: get([$limit = null[, $offset = null[, $reset = true]]]])